Starting a business in the construction industry is both exciting and terrifying for many people.

 Once you get your business funding pre-qualified from construction equipment leasing companies, it’s time to go out, purchase your construction equipment and get to work!

 Keep in mind that getting the heavy equipment financing for your construction equipment is only a small part of the equation of starting up a business but choosing the right kind of heavy equipment loans is a great initial step.

 If you have questions about construction equipment loans, feel free to reach out to Trust Capital and let us know and we’ll be happy to help!
 Trust Capital will give you a no obligation approval up front, so you can go purchase equipment from any private party, construction equipment auction, construction equipment dealer/manufacturer you choose.

 Once you start your business with a construction equipment loan be sure to read about 7 tips for marketing your construction business.

 As soon as you're ready to Apply online for a construction equipment loan.
-Feel free to call Trust Capital and speak with a construction equipment loan specialist that can take your application over the phone at 866-458-4777.
+Feel free to call Trust Capital and speak with a heavy equipment leasing specialist that can take your application over the phone at 866-458-4777.
 We will give you a no obligation approval in two hours that you can go use at an auction, dealer or private party seller.